8 best kettlebells 2024: tried, tested, and reviewed

 Reasons to avoid

-ONNIT Primal bells have been adopted and endorsed by pro athletes like AJ Hawk and Adam Dowell and described by some users as “functional art.”
+ONNIT Primal bells have been adopted and endorsed by Joe Rogan and pro athletes like AJ Hawk and Adam Dowell and described by some users as “functional art.”
 Aesthetically, these animal-inspired bells look slick and mean.
 Put them to the test and they stand up as some of the best kettlebells out there — durable, hardy, reliable, and capable of tackling any workout.

 The Primal range is made from chip-resistant iron with large handles to enhance grip during sweaty workouts and technical lifts.
 Each bell in the Primal range comes in a different weight.
-We tested the Chimp Primal Bell, but Howler weighs 18 lbs, and Bigfoot comes in at a hefty 90 lbs.
+I tested the Chimp Primal Bell, but Howler weighs 18 lbs, and Bigfoot comes in at a hefty 90 lbs.

 Best kettlebell for high tech